Toward heat-tolerant potassium batteries based on pyrolyzed selenium disulfide/polyacrylonitrile positive electrode and gel polymer electrolyte†

-K-S batteries attract increasing research attention as a promising energy storage system.
-However, they suffer from the slow reaction kinetics, attributing to the large radius of potassium ions and insulating nature of sulfur.
-In addition, good heat tolerance of K-S batteries is crucial but not easy to realize, due to the low melting point of potassium metal.
-Herein, we report a K-S battery which can be operated at both high and room temperatures with remarkable electrochemical performance, using pyrolyzed selenium disulfide/ polyacrylonitrile (SeS2-CPAN) as positive electrode and a gel polymer as electrolyte.
-SeS2-CPAN can be prepared via a calcination process.
-By taking advantages of both sulfur and selenium, it delivers a remarkable reversible capacity of 263 mA h g-1 (840.3 mA h gSeS2-1) at 100 mA g-1 and excellent rate performance (152.7 mA h g-1 at 2000 mA g-1) at room temperature.
-When raising the temperature to 50 oC, the K//SeS2-CPAN cell with liquid electrolyte and porous separator can not be cycled.
-However, with gel polymer electrolyte, the cell delivers an initial reversible capacity of 304.9 and 229.6 mAh g-1 (974.1 and 733.5 mA h gSeS2-1) at 100 and 500 mA g-1, respectively, and it exhibits good cycle and rate performance as well.
-The gel polymer electrolyte mitigates the penetration of softened potassium and circumvents the short circuit, leading to the remarkable electrochemical performance at high temperature.
-This contribution demonstrates an effective and facile strategy to extend the application of potassium batteries, especially at high temperatures.
-In addition, the reaction mechanism and kinetics between SeS2-CPAN and potassium are discussed.
+K–S batteries have attracted increasing research attention as promising energy storage systems.
+However, they suffer from slow reaction kinetics, which is attributed to the large radius of the potassium ion and insulating nature of sulfur.
+In addition, good heat tolerance of K–S batteries is crucial but not easy to realize due to the low melting point of potassium metal.
+Herein, we report a K–S battery that can be operated at both high and room temperatures with remarkable electrochemical performance using pyrolyzed selenium disulfide/polyacrylonitrile (SeS2–CPAN) as the positive electrode and a gel polymer as the electrolyte.
+SeS2–CPAN was prepared via calcination.
+Utilizing the advantages of both sulfur and selenium, the battery delivered a remarkable reversible capacity of 263 mA h g−1 (840.3 mA h gSeS2−1) at 100 mA g−1 and excellent rate performance (152.7 mA h g−1 at 2000 mA g−1) at room temperature.
+When the temperature was increased to 50 °C, the K//SeS2–CPAN cell with the liquid electrolyte and porous separator could not be cycled.
+However, with the gel polymer electrolyte, the cell delivered an initial reversible capacity of 304.9 and 229.6 mA h g−1 (974.1 and 733.5 mA h gSeS2−1) at 100 and 500 mA g−1, respectively, and it exhibited good cycle and rate performances as well.
+The gel polymer electrolyte mitigates the penetration of softened potassium and circumvents the short circuit, leading to remarkable electrochemical performance at a high temperature.
+Thus, this study demonstrates an effective and facile strategy to extend the application of potassium batteries, especially at high temperatures.
+In addition, the reaction mechanism and kinetics between SeS2–CPAN and potassium are discussed.